herbie-fp/odyssey/doc/adding_external_tool_backend.md

 		const safe_input = input.<YOUR_TOOL_INPUT>.replace(/'/g, "\\'");
 		try {
 			// The most important line is this next one.
-Include anything you need to run your executable or binary from the command line, and exec will run it from the command line as a command. const { stdout, stderr } = await exec(
+Include anything you need to run your executable or binary from the command line, and exec will run it from the command line as a command.
+			// Note that if your tool needs multiple commands to run, you will need multiple exec statements here const { stdout, stderr } = await exec(
 				`cd ${odysseyDir} && .${<YOUR_TOOL_PATH>.replace(odysseyDir, '')} <(printf '${safe_input}')`,
 				{ shell: '/bin/bash' }
 			);

+			// Define some string to be the returned result of your tool to send as a response from your endpoint.

 			res.json({ stdout: `<(printf "${stdout}")` });
 		} catch (e) {